Kim Young-sam: 1997 IMF Crisis

-Later life, post-presidency (1998-2015) and death
+Later life and post-presidency (1998–2015)

-Kim could not run for re-election; the South Korean constitution limits the president to a single five-year term.
+Kim could not run for re-election in 1997, as the constitution limits the president to a single five-year term.
 His term ended on 24 February 1998, and he was succeeded by his political rival Kim Dae-jung who defeated the ruling conservative party in the 1997 South Korean presidential election.
-This marked the first peaceful transition of power from one president to another from an opposition party in South Korea's history.
+This marked the first peaceful transition of power to an opposition party in South Korea's history.

+From April 2002 to 2007, he dedicated himself to research, taking up a position as a Distinguished Professor at Waseda University where he had previously (1994) received an honorary Doctor of Laws degree.

 After his presidency, Kim traveled the world promoting democracy, and speaking at events such as Towards a Global Forum on New Democracies in Taiwan in January 2007.
+After retiring, President Kim Young-sam spent his later years at his private residence in Sangdo-dong.

+Death

-He died in Seoul National University Hospital on 22 November 2015, from heart failure, at the age of 87.
-On 26 November 2015, a televised state funeral was held for Kim at the National Assembly lawn, during which Prime Minister Hwang Kyo-ahn delivered the opening remarks.
-Later that day, Kim was buried in the Seoul National Cemetery near former presidents Syngman Rhee, Park Chung-hee and Kim Dae-jung.
+Kim died in Seoul National University Hospital on 22 November 2015, from heart failure at the age of 87.
+He was survived by his children, two sons and three daughters, as well as his five younger sisters.

+On 26 November 2015, a televised state funeral was held for Kim at the National Assembly lawn, It was attended by Former National Assembly Speaker Kim Soo-han, former President Lee Myung-bak, First Ladies Kim Yoon-ok, Kwon Yang-sook, and members of National Assembly.
+However, President Park Geun-hye, former Presidents Chun Doo-hwan and Roh Tae-woo were absent. during which Prime Minister Hwang Kyo-ahn delivered the opening remarks.
+Later that day, Kim was buried in the Seoul National Cemetery near former presidents Syngman Rhee, Park Chung Hee and Kim Dae-jung.